valentraverso/wishlist-react/readme.md

 This command its to run the project into develop mode, so only you could use the app while running this script.

 Pd: take care of not closing the command prompt, it will stop the app.

+## Deploy

+**`npm run build`**
+With this command you create the folder <i>dist</i>, where it's store all the docs you need to upload in your hosting.

+<b>But first:</b>
+- You need to change the basename in "./src/routes/router.jsx".
+- You need to change the base in "./vite.config.js"

 ## Features
  - ✨ Backend requests